HenrikG90/bioinfo-school/exercises/week3/results.md

 ## Exercise A: Structure Prediction

-- Tool or notebook:
+- Tool or notebook: ColabFold v1.6.1 (AlphaFold2)
-- Sequence or target:
+- Sequence or target: BDNF mature form (119 aa)
-- Mean pLDDT:
+- Mean pLDDT: high overall, visually estimated ~80-90 for core
-- Low-confidence regions:
+- Low-confidence regions: termini and some peripheral loops (pale/white)
-- PAE observation, if relevant:
+- PAE observation: not inspected in detail
 - Would you trust this prediction for a biological claim?
-Why or why not?
+  Yes for the high-confidence core.
+No for the low-confidence regions — those would need experimental validation.

 ## Exercise B: Protein Embeddings

-- Model:
+- Model: ESM2 (via HuggingFace)
-- Number of sequences:
+- Number of sequences: 45
-- Pooling choice:
+- Pooling choice: CLS token (per-sequence embedding)
-- Plot files:
+- Plot files: UMAP scatter plot by protein family
 - Did known families cluster?
+Yes — GPCR and immunoglobulin showed tight clusters, kinases more spread out
-- One validation check you performed:
+- One validation check: visual inspection of UMAP clustering by family label

 ## Exercise C: Optional Genomic Benchmarks

-- Dataset:
-- Model:
-- Embedding or fine-tuning setup:
-- Accuracy:
-- F1:
-- Confusion matrix:
-- Published CNN baseline you compared against:
-- Interpretation:
+- Attempted but hit ImportError on genomic_benchmarks library.
+  Could not resolve quickly.
+Optional exercise — skipped.

 ## Surprises

-List at least one model output that was hard to interpret and one validation habit you will reuse.
+- My biology itself feels weak while doing these tasks
+- Hard to interpret: UMAP axes have no biological meaning — just compressed coordinates.
+Took time to accept that.
+- Validation habit to reuse: always check model confidence scores before trusting any output.
+Don't step outside the model's narrow context without experimental grounding.